dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 **Successful vote**
 Once the vote is a success the deposit transaction may be included in a block within the deposit window (a user can then broadcast and get it included in a block).
 It's important to note that a deposit trx must spend locked coins (coins either locked in genesis or in a past withdraw out of the chain)
-Consensus rules will enforece that such a trx has a succesfuly voted V3 messages in SidechainDepositStore.
+Consensus rules will enforce that such a trx has a successfully voted V3 messages in SidechainDepositStore.

 Note: A withdraw lock must specify the address on the target chain and the target chain genesis.
 A withdraw that is locked to a sidechain can only be unlocked by deposits from that same chain.